 (iii) This Agreement is the legal, valid and binding obligation of Party A enforceable against Party A in accordance with its terms, except as the enforceability thereof may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors’ rights generally and by general principles of equity.

-(iv) As of the date hereof (provided that this warranty shall not be deemed to be repeated with respect to any subsequent date) it is a Permitted Swap Party (as defined in the Facility Agreement
+(iv) As of the date hereof (provided that this warranty shall not be deemed to be repeated with respect to any subsequent date) it is a Permitted Swap Party (as defined in the Facility Agreement.

 (c) Additional Definitions.